terodox/terodox.tech/content/posts/2020-02-23--rest-spread/index.md

 ## Wrapping up

-"Rest/Spread" is a powerful new big of syntax that take somewhat complex tasks and makes then trivial.
+"Rest/Spread" is a powerful new bit of syntax that make somewhat complex tasks relatively trivial.
 The power it provides is as much about readability as it is about write-ability.
 I encourage you to learn it, and understand it.